Wind energy policy of the United States: Energy Policy Act of 2005

 Section 388 of the Energy Policy Act of 2005 (Pub.L.
 109-58) amends the Outer Continental Shelf Lands Act ((43 U.S.C.
 1337)).
 The amendment states that the Secretary of the Interior may grant a lease, easement, or right-of-way on the outer Continental Shelf not otherwise stated in the Act.
 Offshore wind related projects could now be given leases at the disposal of the Secretary of the Interior within the federal regulating agency of BOEMRE.
 Prior to any lease agreements, all alternate energy projects must meet the standards of the National Environmental Policy Act.

 National Environmental Policy Act

 The National Environmental Policy Act of 1969 (42 U.S.C.
 4321-4347) was enacted as the framework for environmental policy making in the U.S., with a goal of protecting, restoring, and enhancing the environment.
 The BOEMRE created documents for energy development planning to meet NEPA standards.
 They prepare Environmental Assessments (EA) to determine if there are environmental consequences for a potential offshore project, and also Categorical Exclusion Reviews (CER) to verify if and EA or an Environmental Impact Statement (EIS) is necessary in the first place.

-Offshore Leases

-Cape Wind

-Cape Wind is the first offshore wind project in the U.S. to be granted a lease in federal waters after nearly 10 years of strenuous permitting.
-The Cape Wind Associates first applied for a lease in 2001 to the US Army Corps of Engineers, who at the time were responsible for granting leases under Section 10 of the Rivers and Harbors Act of 1899.
-Immediately following, the Alliance to Protect Nantucket Sound was created to oppose the project.
-In 2002 the Corps announced that an Environmental Impact Statement (EIS) would be required from the Cape Wind Associates.
-The EIS was submitted in 2004 stating that the project would bring many benefits to the people of Cape Cod and had positive environmental impacts.
-After the Energy Policy Act of 2005, the Department of the Interior assumed main responsibility for granting a lease to the project and acknowledged the need for a new EIS.
-In 2009, the new EIS was released to the public, and in April 2010 the project was approved.
-On October 6, 2010, Secretary of the Department of the Interior Ken Salazar signed the first offshore lease with the Cape Wind Associates.